kirill-kolomin/ngx-testbox-docs/docs/core-concepts.md

 # Core concepts

+**Ngx-testbox is a powerful tool for setting up black-box integration tests with minimal effort and full confidence in your codebase.**

+## Combination of strict control with simple maintenance

+With ngx-testbox, you stay in full control of asynchronous operations.
+Every unexpected request or task is surfaced immediately, so nothing slips through unnoticed.

+At the same time, the library provides convenient utilities to enhance your development experience, such as predefined http call instructions and convenient harnesses for DOM interaction.

 ## Decouple tests from code

 Human error causes many test failures — especially when developers try to mock complex internal logic.